 3M Global PC Hardware Lead

-Michael Musto has over 38 years’ experience in spanning roles in information technology, product development, and cybersecurity for companies in high tech manufacturing, financial services, insurance, and technology as a service industries.
-In his role at 3M as the Deputy Chief Information Security Officer he has responsibility for cybersecurity architecture, mergers & acquisitions, and supports R&D and Manufacturing 4.0.
-Mike credits his success to developing strong relationships with key stakeholders in an organization and external partnerships to enable business decisions and strategy.
+Michael Musto has over 38 years of experience spanning roles in information technology, product development and cybersecurity for companies in high tech manufacturing, financial services, insurance and technology as a service industries.
+In his role at 3M as the Deputy Chief Information Security Officer, he had responsibility for cybersecurity architecture, mergers and acquisitions, and supports R&D and Manufacturing 4.0.
+Mike credited his success to developing strong relationships with key stakeholders in an organization and external partnerships to enable business decisions and strategy.

 Have a question about our products?
 Need help finding the right-size or type?
 We’re here to help.